Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 During the festival, the monastery comes alive with colorful rituals, masked dances, music, and cultural performances.
 Monks perform sacred Cham dances wearing vibrant costumes and intricate masks, depicting various deities, demons, and animals.
 These dances are believed to ward off evil spirits and bring blessings to the spectators.

-Check this link to see the 2024 events in Ladakh.
+Check this link for events in Ladakh.

 Flying Rocks